 6. Let the desert rose rest

-In a shady, not-too-hot area, hang the desert rose for its rest.
+In a shady, not-too-hot area, hang the desert rose for resting.
 We've completely cut off water intake as well as the outlets at this point.
 Just let it rest.
 Something like "Baby plant, you don't need to do any more work.
 We know you've had enough & just rest well".

 Depending on your plants, this period can be from 7, 10, 15, or 21 days.
 No water is needed during this time.
 You can wrap a towel or shirt around the caudex to avoid some remaining leaves become wilted.